 docker run -e "JENKINS_URL=http://jenkins-server:port" -e "JENKINS_AGENT_NAME=AGENTNAME" ` jenkins/inbound-agent:windowsservercore-1809 ` -WorkDir=C:/Users/jenkins/Agent ` -Secret <SECRET> ` -Name <AGENTNAME>

-As mentioned above the jenkins/ssh-agent docker image is based on SSH communication with the master, rather than the remoting TCP or WebSocket protocols.
+As mentioned above the jenkins/ssh-agent docker image is based on SSH communication with the controller, rather than the remoting TCP or WebSocket protocols.
 The image sets up a

-jenkins user and the OpenSSH server so that the master can connect to the agent via SSH.
+jenkins user and the OpenSSH server so that the controller can connect to the agent via SSH.
 The image expects an SSH public key as a parameter and puts that key into the

 authorized_keys file for the

 jenkins user.
-The private key should be specified in the agent configuration on the master to allow the master to connect.
+The private key should be specified in the agent configuration on the controller to allow the controller to connect.

 docker run jenkins/ssh-agent:jdk8-windowsservercore-1809 "<public key>"

 You can also pass the public key as an environment variable when using